John E. Booth House: John E. Booth

-Born in England in 1847, John E. Booth traveled to Utah with his parents in 1857 as a result of his family converting to the L.D.S. faith.
-Attaining his early education in England and his latter in the United States, studying at the University of Deseret and teaching in various towns throughout Utah, Booth eventually began to study law under the direction of John B. Milner.
-Booth began practicing law in 1875, the same year that he became the city attorney for the city of Provo.
-While serving in Provo, Booth was also a district judge.
-Active in politics as well as law, Booth served in the Utah Territorial Senate from 1890 to 1891, Mayor of Provo, and president of the local schoolboard.
-Booth was also a businessman, serving as director of several businesses and banks in the city of Provo, and heading the Utah Valley Iron Mining and Manufacturing Company.
+Born in England in 1847, John E. Booth emigrated to Utah with his parents in 1857 after his family converted to the Latter-day Saint (LDS) faith.
+He received his early education in England and later continued his studies in the United States, attending the University of Deseret while also teaching in various towns throughout Utah.
+Booth eventually pursued law under the mentorship of John B. Milner and began practicing in 1875—the same year he was appointed city attorney for Provo.
+In addition to his role as city attorney, he also served as a district judge.

+Beyond his legal career, Booth was active in politics, serving in the Utah Territorial Senate from 1890 to 1891, as Mayor of Provo, and as president of the local school board.
+He was also a businessman, holding directorial positions in several companies and banks in Provo and leading the Utah Valley Iron Mining and Manufacturing Company.

-Stalwart in his faith, John E. Booth served in many capacities in the Mormon religion throughout his life.
-He served in the position of a bishop (the man who presides over the local congregation), for the Provo Fourth Ward for over twenty years.
-Although he was a polygamist, having taken two wives in the early 1870s, both died approximately ten years later.
-He married again, but only one wife.
-John E. Booth died in 1920, and left the house to his widow.
-Selling it to her daughter and spouse, Elsie and Isaac E. Brockbank in 1923, the house still remains in the Brockbank family today.
+A devoted member of his faith, Booth served in various roles within the LDS Church, including over 20 years as bishop of the Provo Fourth Ward.
+He practiced polygamy, marrying two wives in the early 1870s; however, both died about a decade later.
+He later remarried but had only one wife thereafter.
+Booth died in 1920, leaving his home to his widow.
+In 1923, she sold it to her daughter and son-in-law, Elsie and Isaac E. Brockbank.
+The house remains in the Brockbank family today.